nix-community/home-manager/README.md

 Releases
 --------

-Home Manager is developed against `nixpkgs-unstable` branch, which often causes it to contain tweaks for changes/packages not yet released in stable [NixOS][].
+Home Manager is developed against `nixos-unstable` branch, which often causes it to contain tweaks for changes/packages not yet released in stable [NixOS][].
 To avoid breaking users' configurations, Home Manager is released in branches corresponding to NixOS releases (e.g. `release-25.11`).
 These branches get